Zebec-protocol/dca/README.md

 # DCA Program TypeScript Client

 A client library to interact with DCA program in solana blockchain.
-It consists of some simple API which makes you able to perform some operations related to dollar cost averaging.
-The concept of DCA is same as in real world where buying dollar every day reduces the risk and result in higher returns accumulating both best and worst prices howeever, the implementation logic might differ here.
+It consists of some simple API which makes you able to perform some operations for implementing dollar cost averaging.

+The concept of DCA is same as in real world where buying dollar every day reduces the risk and result in higher returns accumulating both best and worst prices however, the implementation logic might differ here.

 ## Installation